Stormagedon/Car/README.md

 Car
 ===

-Arduino library for IWM Rocket car mobile robot
+Arduino library for IWM Rocket car mobile robot.

 The intent of this library is to make it a lot simpler to program the IWM Rocket Car.

 Rather than have to write code against the AF_MOTOR, NewPing and Servo libraries, this library provides a higher level of abstraction.

+To use just place in Arduino/Libraries, restart the Arduino IDE and you will see a new example (File->Examples) called Car.
+This will let you create the example called CarTest.

-NB Ensure that the Servo, NewPing and AFMotor class are already imported and in your Arduino/Library directory.
+NB Ensure that the Servo, NewPing and AFMotor class are already imported and in your Arduino/Libraries directory.

 AF_Motor can be found here : http://learn.adafruit.com/adafruit-motor-shield/library-install